Participant Sport Accident Insurance Coverage

-Participant injury and liability insurance is now mandatory and bundled with the membership cost; this is meant to ensure all participants (coaches AND athletes) are covered under a policy designed to provide coverage for the specific type of activities performed in cheerleading.
+Participant injury and liability insurance is mandatory and bundled with SCA membership cost; this is meant to ensure all participants (coaches, judges AND athletes) are covered under a policy designed to provide coverage for the specific type of activities performed in cheerleading.

-Amateur players, managers, coaches, trainers, official’s executives of Provincial Sport Governing Bodies (PSGB).
+Athletes, managers, coaches, trainers, officials, & executives of the SCA.
 Volunteers and employees may be added if desired.

 SCA Sanctioned and organized practices and competitions.